General Information about the Parliamentary Departments

 Parliamentary Budget Office

-The Parliamentary Budget Office is responsible for providing independent and non-partisan analysis of the budget, fiscal policy and the financial implications of proposals.
+The Parliamentary Budget Office (PBO) is responsible for providing independent and non-partisan analysis of the budget, fiscal policy and the financial implications of proposals.
 The PBO engages with members of the Parliament and with a range of external experts to help improve the integrity of the policy development process, better inform public policy debates and improve budget and fiscal policy transparency.
 The work of the PBO includes understanding and modelling the budgetary implications of policy proposals a parliamentarian wishes to bring forward, across all area of expenditure or revenue.
 It also includes conducting and publishing research to improve the public understanding of the medium-term pressures on the budget.